-We are collaborating with KHK, and Kyowa Kirin, a wholly owned subsidiary of KKC, on the development and commercialization of Crysvita globally.
+We are collaborating with Kyowa Kirin Co., Ltd., or KKC (formerly Kyowa Hakko Kirin Co., Ltd., or KHK), and Kyowa Kirin, a wholly owned subsidiary of KKC, on the development and commercialization of Crysvita globally.

 Mepsevii is an intravenous, or IV, enzyme replacement therapy, developed for the treatment of Mucopolysaccharidosis VII, also known as MPS VII or Sly syndrome, a rare lysosomal storage disease that often leads to multi-organ dysfunction, pervasive skeletal disease, and death.
+MPS VII is one of the rarest MPS disorders, affecting an estimated 200 patients in the developed world.
 Mepsevii is approved in the United States for the treatment of children and adults with MPS VII.
 In the EU and the United Kingdom, Mepsevii is approved under exceptional circumstances for the treatment of non-neurological manifestations of MPS VII for patients of all ages.
-In Brazil, Mepsevii is approved for the treatment of MPS VII for patients of all ages.
+In Brazil and Mexico, Mepsevii is approved for the treatment of MPS VII for patients of all ages.